SkyhawkAnalytics/Mobile-SDK-Handbook/README.md

 Panorama Mission is only supported on OSMO.
 During the Panorama Mission, commands are not allowed to be sent to the camera until the mission is finished.
 Panorama Mission doesn't support the image stitching feature, so the images need to be stitched manually.
 All the images will be stored on the SD card.

+#### 6. TapFly Mission

+TapFly Mission is only supported on Phantom 4.
+Given a coordinate in the live video stream (which can come from a user tap), the aircraft will calculate and fly toward the coordinate's direction in the real wold.
+During flight, the aircraft will automatically detect and avoid obstacles.

+During the mission, you can use the remote controller's yaw stick to adjust the heading of the aircraft, which also adjusts the direction of flight to the new yaw.
+Using any other stick controls will cancel the mission.

+#### 7. ActiveTrack Mission

+ActiveTrack Mission is only supported on Phantom 4.
+It allows an aircraft to track a moving subject using the vision system and without a GPS tracker on the subject.

+The main camera is used to track the target, so the gimbal cannot be adjusted during an ActiveTrack mission.
+During the mission the aircraft can be manually flown with pitch, roll and throttle to move around the subject being tracked.

 ### Joystick/Flight Control

 Flight control is a direct, low level method of controlling the aircraft.
 Flight control allows you to direct the aircraft by adjusting its yaw, pitch, roll and throttle.